MaksimLozovskii/AI-IMAGE-RANKER/README.md

 To start off:

-- ✅ Make the base layout
+- ✅ Make the base layout using the ticket overview

 {IMG}

 - ✅ Copy the base layout onto a new page or a different place 2 times (so you have the before and after)
-- ✅ Define a user-system event (where the user interacts with the system, such as presses a button and the system does something, such as prints out a message)
+- ✅ Lay out a user-system event (where the user interacts with the system, such as presses a button and the system does something, such as prints out a message)
-- ✅ Lay out the defined event on the two copies of the mackup that you made

-**For example**
+For example

 {IMAGE BEFORE EVENT} -> {IMAGE AFTER EVENT}